-- Discouraging the rezoning of land for urban purposes outside the urban/township boundaries. - Discouraging the rezoning or development of land for low density residential development if the land is likely to be required for future urban development. - Encouraging infill and higher density development in the Shire's towns, particularly in Castlemaine. - Supporting urban consolidation and expansion at Castlemaine. - Concentrating growth in Diamond Gully as Castlemaine's primary urban growth area.
+- Discouraging the rezoning of land for urban purposes outside the urban/township boundaries. - Discouraging the rezoning or development of land for low density residential development if the land is likely to be required for future urban development. - Encouraging infill and higher density development in the Shire's towns, particularly in Castlemaine. - Limiting residential densities in unsewered small settlements and townships with effluent disposal limitations. - Supporting urban consolidation and expansion at Castlemaine. - Concentrating growth in Diamond Gully as Castlemaine's primary urban growth area.